Image

 • All majors must participate in dance faculty juries and an annual review.

-• All graduates must successfully complete a course of study that includes a minimum of 15 credit hours related to a subject or minor chosen by the student.
+• All graduates must successfully complete a course of study that includes a minimum of 15 credit hours related to a subject or in an undergraduate minor chosen by the student.

 • All graduates must complete a project or presentation through DAN 47199 that demonstrates knowledge of dance and the additional subject chosen by the student.